 U.S. Bank CDs

-With step-up CDs, rates increase every seven months, meaning the longer you invest your money, the bigger your return.
-Trade-Up CDs give you a chance to lock in another rate during the initial term, though you have to invest your money for 30 or 60 months.
-You’ll need $1,000 to get started with these specialty CDs.
-For a smaller investment, U.S. Bank’s Standard CDs begin at $500 with terms from one to 60 months.
+You will need $1,000 to get started with these specialty CDs.
+For a smaller investment, U.S. Bank’s Standard CDs begin at $500 with terms from one month to 60 months.

 U.S. Bank IRA accounts

-You can open a traditional IRA, Roth IRA or SEP IRA account with U.S. Bank.
-This bank also offers an additional product called U.S. Bank Heritage IRA, which can be a Roth or traditional IRA, but gives you ability to control payments to beneficiaries after your death.
+You can open a Traditional IRA, Roth IRA or SEP IRA account with U.S. Bank.
+It introduced an additional product called U.S. Bank Heritage IRA, which can be a Roth or Traditional IRA, but gives you ability to control payments to beneficiaries after your death.

 U.S. Bank credit cards

-As one of the largest issuers of credit cards in the country, U.S. Bank offers many popular cards with cash-back benefits, travel rewards or low interest.
-One of their best products is the U.S. Bank Visa Platinum card, which is great for balance transfers and new purchases, given the 0% APR for 20 billing cycles, plus no annual fee.
+As one of the biggest issuers of credit cards in the country, U.S. Bank offers many popular cards with cash back benefits, travel rewards or low interest.
+One of their best products is the U.S. Bank Visa Platinum Card, which is great for balance transfers and new purchases because of the 0% promotional APR, which lasts for 20 billing cycles, and there is no annual fee.

 U.S. Bank investing